 - Always settle on a price to a destination before getting inside a taxi.

 - Taxis in the queue directly in front of the airport or an event will always be more expensive than flagging ones on the street yourself.
-You’ll usually have to pay an additional surcharge for using coupon-based taxis from the airport.
+You’ll usually have to pay an additional surcharge (50 baht) for using coupon-based taxis from the airport.
+You will also be required to pay any tolls.

 - To hitchhike, you point at the ground in front of you with fingers together and palm facing downward.
 Wag your palm downward like in a petting motion.
 Don’t stick your thumb out; no one will stop!